 Materials and techniques

-The experiment will be run using Gorilla on a desktop computer or laptop.
+The experiment will be run on a desktop computer or laptop.
 Finger tapping movements and responses will be recorded by button presses.

 Risks or adverse effects for researchers: N/A

 Please indicate that the risk assessment associated with your research is attached: yes /no (same as for routine application of 08/04/2020)